|

 The prospect of a desk job scared him away to Helsinki, Finland, where he freelanced as a DOP on commercials for two years while writing his first film script.
 A short trip back to South Africa in 1981 to shoot the film became permanent when the film collapsed and local TV Drama contracts piled up six months in advance.
 He then co-wrote several TV series for the separate and not at all equal “Black” TV channels while directing hundreds of TV commercials.
 Taking yourself seriously while selling frozen chicken is a mental-health hazard, so he seized the opportunity to become second unit cameraman on the BBC “Rhodes” series and other international productions.
 Six weeks of helping his Casting Director wife Christa Schamberger-Young set up her studio turned into a whole new career. |

-Our Audition "Readers" One of the ways in which we strive
+Our Audition Readers One of the ways in

 to provide a supportive audition environment is to use professional